I was awakened from my slumber.

 Propaganda argued that cultivating a habit of listening from culturally diverse perspectives shapes the way we think and enables us to grow in our understanding and empathy towards others.
 I was struck by his comment, and I took on the challenge.
 I inspected my bookshelves and what I found was C.S.
 Lewis, Timothy Keller, Charles Dickens, and J.P.
 Moreland just to name a few.
 And I did notice a pattern.
 I had a list of authors that were predominantly white males.
 I was shocked: how come I was never cognizant of that pattern?
 How did it happen?

 In search of diverse voices

 This discovery gave me a desire for more.
 I needed to bring my search for diverse voices a little closer to home.

 I am a Haitian Canadian.
-My parents immigrated to Montreal in the 70’s.
+My parents immigrated to Montreal in the 70s.
 My brother, sister, and I were born in Montreal and my family moved to Ottawa when I was four years old.
-I became race conscious when we moved to a predominantly white neighborhood and I attended an elementary school and high school with all white teachers.
-You can probably guess that my favourite month became Black History Month (in February), but the celebration lasted only 1 week.
+I became race conscious when we moved to a predominantly white neighbourhood and I attended an elementary school and high school with all white teachers.
+You can probably guess that my favourite month became Black History Month (in February), but the celebration lasted only one week.